ramkishan576/Python_Inter_Ques/Python Coding Interview Questions (Beginner to Advanced).md

 # 📢 Stay Connected:

-🔗 Follow me on [LinkedIn](https://ca.linkedin.com/in/tanu-nanda-prabhu-a15a091b5) for daily Python interview questions & insights!
+🔗 Follow me on [LinkedIn](https://www.linkedin.com/in/ramkishanrohila/) for daily Python interview questions & insights!
-📝 Read my articles on [Medium](https://medium.com/@tanunprabhu95) for in-depth explanations & tutorials!
 💬 Got a different solution?
 Drop your thoughts in the discussions!
 Let’s learn together! 🧠🔥